 Q: What is the extra green mark near the incision?

-A: Tattoo Ink has been applied to the abdomen of all animals.
+A: Tattoo Ink has been applied to the abdomen of all female animals.
 If your cat should ever become lost, impounded or taken into rescue, an animal welfare professional or veterinarian will know your animal is spayed or neutered.